tum-boring/gen3.tum-boring.com/README.md

 - Deployed public website hosted on [GitHub Pages](https://pages.github.com/)

 ## License
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+- Web design is free for personal and commercial use under the [CCA 3.0 license](./LICENSE-WEB_DESIGN.md).
+- Photos and branding is under Copyright](./LICENSE-PHOTOS.md).